andre-larsson/jekyll-TeXt-theme/_posts/2021-02-11-housing-prices-kaggle.md

 ## Imputation with missForest

-First, we see that although many (=21) features still have missing values, only LotFrontage and GarageYrBlt have more than 1% missing, after replacing NA’s with Absent where applicable accoridng to description (ignoring the target variable SalePrice).
+First, we see that although many (=21) features still have missing values, only LotFrontage and GarageYrBlt have more than 1% missing, after replacing NA’s with Absent where applicable according to description (ignoring the target variable SalePrice).

 ``` r
 pm = perc_missing(all_data)